pmean/build-website/text/07/ReformingCoi.md

 nominal value.
-Attending a training class sponsored by a company does not count as a conflict, unless the company defrays part or all of your travel or provides lavish materials or food (the rubber chicken that most hotels provide during catered lunch doesn\'t count).
+Attending a training class sponsored by a company does not count as a conflict, unless the company defrays part or all of your travel or provides lavish materials or food (the rubber chicken that most hotels provide during catered lunch doesn't count).
 Any financial tie involving a direct family member (spouse, sibling, or child) deserves the same disclosure as a financial tie to you directly.

 Some people, for example, have stated that being a recipient of a government grant produces a conflict of interest, because it encourages people to skew results towards those that the governmental agency wants to see.
-It\'s an argument that on its face looks good.
+It's an argument that on its face looks good.
 I believe, however, that this is a red herring that is raised by people who want to distract attention from the fact that they have very real corporate conflicts that they want to minimize.
-If you expand the sphere of people who have to declare a conflict, then your conflict doesn\'t stand out quite as much.
+If you expand the sphere of people who have to declare a conflict, then your conflict doesn't stand out quite as much.
 Furthermore, although there are many empirical examples of how corporate financial ties can produce skewed research results, I am unaware of any research that shows a similar problem with government funded research.
-That doesn\'t mean that there isn\'t a problem, just that the critics have not made a convincing case yet.
+That doesn't mean that there isn't a problem, just that the critics have not made a convincing case yet.

 There has been a lot written about non-financial conflicts of interest in general and intellectual conflicts of interest in particular.
-I\'m skeptical about these as well, but the whole topic needs more discussion.
+I'm skeptical about these as well, but the whole topic needs more discussion.